Developmental Behavior Department

 (3) Early childhood development guidance: regular growth and development monitoring, early education guidance, intellectual development monitoring and screening; counseling and guidance on behavioral deviations during development; individualized education and parenting counseling.

-(5) Screening and diagnostic evaluation scales: Childhood Autism Screening Scale (ABC, M-CHAT-R/F) and Diagnostic Scales (ADOS and ADI-R), Child Development Screening and Diagnostic Scales, Child Intelligence Screening and Diagnostic Scales, and each behavior and ability rating scales, etc.
+(5) Screening and diagnostic evaluation scales: Childhood Autism Screening Scale (ABC, M-CHAT-R/F) and Diagnostic Scales (ADOS and ADI-R), Child Development Screening and Diagnostic Scales (such as ASQ, ASQ-SE, Gesell and Griffiths scales), Child Intelligence Screening and Diagnostic Scales (such as PPVT, Raven’s Intelligence test, Wechsler Intelligence Scale) and many behavior and ability rating scales, etc.

 Professional Features